Light Blue (fragrance): Advertising

 The initial advert for the fragrance was filmed in 2007 in Capri, Italy with models David Gandy and Marija Vujović wearing tiny white swimsuits and kissing on a raft.
 The voice is that of the French voice over actor Pierre Maubouché, who also voiced the subsequent TV commercials, also aired worldwide.
 According to British researchers, the advertisement is among the sexiest television adverts.

 In 2010, the adverts featured Gandy with model Anna Jagodzińska.
 Instead of the raft, the models are seen in tiny white suits before swimming to shore where they embrace.
 Both versions of the advertisements were shot by fashion photographer Mario Testino in the waters off the island of Capri.

 In May 2013, Dolce & Gabbana released their third version of the “Light Blue” fragrance campaign.
 Testino again filmed the commercials and adverts on location in Capri but this time with Italian model Bianca Balti in the female role opposite Gandy.
 In 2015, InStyle magazine included Light Blue as one of 'The 10 Hottest Perfume Campaigns'.

 Balti and Gandy participated in a photoshoot in support of the 2015 limited versions with photographer Victor Demarchelier.

+In 2025, Dolce & Gabbana launched a new advertising campaign to accompany the reformulation and relaunch of the Light Blue and Light Blue Pour Homme eau de toilette fragrances.
+Directed by Gordon von Steiner and filmed in Capri, the campaign featured Italian model Vittoria Ceretti and British actor Theo James, replacing Bianca Balti and David Gandy as the principal faces of the fragrance line.
+The campaign retained the Mediterranean setting and visual references associated with the earlier advertisements, including scenes filmed near the Faraglioni.